caribank/yawarana-sketch/README.md

 |          |        |            | _-jtë_ |             |

 ## The pluractional marker _-pëtï_
-This aspect-marking morpheme is known from other Cariban languages ([Mattiola and Gildea under review](#source-mattiola2020pluractional)).
+This aspect-marking morpheme is known from other Cariban languages [Mattiola and Gildea (under review)](#source-mattiola2020pluractional).
+This example illustrates its _-pëj_ allomorph:

 > (ctorat-40)